Sheffield F.C.: History

 Creswick and Prest were responsible for drawing up the club's rules of play, which were decided upon at the club's AGM on 21 October 1858, and published the following year.
 They were referred to as the Sheffield Rules, and were the first detailed set of rules of football to be published by a football club (as opposed to a school or university).
 At the time, before the formation of the Football Association (FA), many different kinds of football were popular in England.
 For example, each of the various public schools played football according to their own individual rules, and these varied widely.
 The Sheffield Rules were later adopted by the Sheffield Football Association when it was formed in 1867.

-Sheffield's near neighbour, Hallam, was formed in 1860 and in the same year the two clubs first met each other in a local derby which is still contested today.
+Sheffield's near neighbour, Hallam, was formed in 1860 and in the same year the two clubs first met each other in a local derby that is still contested.
 By 1862 there were 15 clubs in the Sheffield area.

 They became members of The Football Association on 30 November 1863 but continued to use their own set of rules.
 On 2 January 1865, the club played its first fixture outside Sheffield against Notts County, then known as Nottingham Football Club, at the Meadows Cricket Ground; the match was played eighteen-a-side under "Nottingham Rules".
 Sheffield won by a goal to nil.

 By this time the club had decided to play only teams outside Sheffield in order to seek a bigger challenge.
 On 31 March 1866, Sheffield played a "London" team under FA rules at Battersea Park.
 The game, played as an eleven aside, was won by London by 2 goals and four touches down to nil.
 However the matter of rules remained a problem with Sheffield clubs continuing to play by their own rules.
 A number of rule proposals by the club were rejected by the FA in February 1867 and the London Committee were reluctant to commit to further fixtures over Sheffield's refusal to play strictly to FA rules.
 Sheffield clubs finally adopted the FA rules in 1878.

 In 1873 the club entered the FA Cup for the first time, their first ever tie in the competition, against Shropshire Wanderers, being decided after a replay by a coin toss; the only time in the history of the competition that a tie has been decided in this way.
 They would reach the 4th round of the competition in 1877–78 and 1879–80.